-ZARI Sparkling grape and celebration go hand in hand.
+Zari Sparkling Grape and celebrations go hand in hand.
 Won an award?
 Graduated?
 Popped the question?
 New Year’s Eve?
-Here’s the ZARI guide to elegant entertaining at any occasion!
+Here’s the A-to-ZARI Guide to elegant entertaining at any occasion!

 It’s not surprising there are so many unfamiliar terms involved in bubbly drinking, as many rituals originate in countries like France or Spain.
 Here are some decoded:

-Aroma: A bouquet of bubbles carries the aroma up the flute to the nose (see also below) releasing the refreshing aroma of honeysuckle, jasmine and fruit~of~the~vine.
+Aroma: A bouquet of bubbles carries the aroma up the flute to the nose, releasing the refreshing aroma of honeysuckle, jasmine and fruit-of-the-vine.